wizards-of-lua/wizards-of-lua/docs/wol-command.md

 The specification of the target folder is optional.
 If not specified, the top-level folder is used as target folder.

+Please note, that this is a limited function.
+As of a restriction by GitHub, your Minecraft server can only download a maximum number of 50 Gists per hour.
+However, if you want to increase this limit, please consider [configuring a personal GitHub access token](/configuration-file#General).

 For example, to import the [Bomberman Gist](https://gist.github.com/mkarneim/a62a55f14ed076ec08bccc0302d7f41c), which has the Gist ID <tt>a62a55f14ed076ec08bccc0302d7f41c</tt>, type the following:

 ```